 She continues to stage direct and has appeared as an Assistant Stage Director for a production of An American Tragedy at The Glimmerglass Festival in 2014, working with composer Tobias Picker, librettist Gene Scheer and director Peter Kazaras.
 Previous stage direction credits include two seasons at Cincinnati Chamber Opera, directing productions of Handel’s Acis and Galatea and Haydn’s il mondo della luna, and with Houghton Lyric Theater, directing productions of Donizetti’s L’elisir d’amore, Schwartz’s Children of Eden and Andrew Lloyd Webber’s Phantom of the Opera.

 Sarah has received awards from the American Prize Competition, the ASCAP Morton Gould Composers Competition, the NATS ArtSong Composition Award, Hartford Opera Theater’s New in November Competition, Women in Music Columbus, Florida State University, and the University of Cincinnati College-Conservatory of Music.

 She holds a Doctor of Musical Arts degree from the University of Cincinnati College-Conservatory of Music, a Master of Music degree in Composition and Theory from Florida State University, and a Bachelor of Music degree in Commercial and Electronic Music from Western Carolina University.

 She has studied with composers Libby Larsen, Michael Ching, Ricky Ian Gordon, Ladislav Kubik, Joel Hoffman, Michael Fiday, Ellen Taaffe Zwilich, Mark Connor, and Clifton Calendar.

-Sarah lives in New York state with her husband, Mitchell Hutchings.
+Sarah lives with her spouse, baritone Mitchell Hutchings.